 Ease Of Use

 Whether you are an experienced writer, novice blogger, or seeking to improve your writing, everyone makes grammar mistakes.
 It’s all part of the process of crafting the written word.
 For many writers, creativity and new ideas might be your strong suit.
 However, distinguishing minute grammar details might not be.
 Remembering every rule of grammar taught in school is nearly impossible.
-Grammar and spelling errors can litter even the best works from experienced writers.
+Spelling and grammar errors can litter even the best works from experienced writers.

 As the world increasingly relies on computers and online technology, grammar is on display, quite literally.
 This makes mistakes glaringly noticeable.
 There’s infinite pressure to perfect grammar and eliminate the distractions that come from those mistakes.
 A great presentation can be derailed with simple spelling or formatting mistakes.
 This is where the application Grammarly comes into play.
-This app can identify technical errors in writing across multiple platforms.
+This writing software can identify technical errors in writing across multiple platforms.
 It makes your life easier as you craft the perfect blog post, email, article, or school essay.

 Of course, this program and software plug-in is not for everyone.
 As with any software or app, it has limitations.
 For some, it might not be worth the hassle or potential risks associated with use.
 To fully understand the scope of Grammarly, let’s dive into our Grammarly review.
 We’ll go over this software, its uses, new features, and much more.